Harsh44-ydv/Mysql/README.md

 * What is Database
 * Command types of mysql
 * Datatypes
-* Primary key & foreign key
 * Constraints
 * Application of Mysql CRUD

  ## Introduction
-  * MySQL stand for 'MY Structred Query Language'is a relational database system The database structure is organized into physical files optimized for speed.
-The logical data model, with objects such as data tables, views,rows, and columns, offers a flexible programming environment.
+  * MySQL stands for 'My Structured Query Language' and is a relational database management system.
+It organizes data into physical files optimized for speed.
+The logical data model includes objects such as tables, views, rows, and columns, which provide a flexible environment for managing and querying data.

  ## What is Mysql?
   * MySQL is an open-source, Relational Database that stores data in a structured format using rows and columns.
 This software that enables users to create, manage, and manipulate databases.
 Developed by MySQL AB,